YuChaode/draft-tan-ccamp-fgotn-yang/draft-tan-ccamp-fgotn-yang.md

 In the latest version of OTN, ITU-T G.709/Y.1331 Edition 6.5 {{ITU-T_G.709}}, the fine grain OTN (fgOTN) is introduced for the efficient transmission of low rate client signals (e.g., sub-1G).

 This document presents the control interface requirements of fgOTN, and defines two YANG data models for fgOTN topology and fgOTN tunnel.
 The topology model can capture topological and resource-related information pertaining to fgOTN.
-The fgOTN tunnel YANG data model defined in this document is used for the provisioning and management of fgOTN Traffic Engineering (TE) tunnels, Label Switched Paths (LSPs), and interfaces.
+The fgOTN tunnel YANG data model defined in this document is used for the provisioning and management of fgOTN Traffic Engineering (TE) tunnels and Label Switched Paths (LSPs).

 Furthermore, this document also imports the generic Layer 1 types defined in {{?I-D.ietf-ccamp-layer1-types}}.